 SOURCE: A.R.S. § 28-1381(G) and (H) (statutory language as of September 19, 2007).
-USE NOTE: Use language in brackets as appropriate to the facts.

 The statute provides that these presumptions shall not be construed as limiting the introduction and consideration of any other competent evidence bearing upon the question of whether or not the defendant was under the influence of intoxicating liquor.